sandeep1404/ecomm-prod-assistant/README.md

 13. source <your-env-nanme>/Scripts/activate

-18. If your git is asking for a login to publish the repo, execute the command below git config --global user.name "Your Name" git config --global user.email "your-email@example.com"
-19. UV add <package_name>
+If your git is asking for a login to publish the repo, execute the command below git config --global user.name "Your Name" git config --global user.email "your-email@example.com" UV add <package_name>
-20. Uv add -r requirements.txt
+Uv add -r requirements.txt
-21. Streamlit run <give your streamlit python filename>
+Streamlit run <give your streamlit python filename>
-22. Install the live server extension in VS Code for testing the HTML
+Install the live server extension in VS Code for testing the HTML

 For accessing the DataStax, here is a link: https://accounts.datastax.com/session-service/v1/login

 Vectordb Comparison: https://superlinked.com/vector-db-comparison

-Once you log in to the DataStax Vector page, you will get the following page